When The Insiders Failed To Turn Up: Political Betting Markets.

 The communications theorist Paul Watzlawick wrote that a phenomenon remains unexplainable as long as the range of observation is not wide enough to include the context in which the phenomenon occurs.
 Failure to realise the intricacies of the relationships between the matrix in which it takes place, induces one to attribute to his object or study certain properties the object may not possess.
-Betting markets ascribe probabilities to political events - but, more often than not these probabilities are being scrambled together on the back of incomplete information and are actually nothing other than the product of wishful thinking.
+Betting markets ascribe probabilities to political events - but, more often than not these probabilities are being scrambled together on the back of incomplete information and are actually nothing other than the product of guesswork and wishful thinking.

 The most surprised, come the next morning, were the FX traders, who awoke at 4am to take their taxis into work, to find that the UK had actually voted for Brexit.
 Many of them had put their faith in the betting markets, and bet that the pound would rise significantly on the back of a vote to stay in the European Union.

 The following two tables reveal the extent to which sterling volatility eased off as a remain vote appeared to look more certain (the second table is a snapshot of the Betfair EU Referendum betting market with sixty five million pounds traded and hardly a penny looking to get on the Brexit outcome.)

 The stance that had been adopted by the majority of FX traders, represented a serious case of overconfidence - they had fallen into the age old trap of believing that they knew more than they actually could have known: or, putting it another way, they had been duped into believing that betting markets were omnipotent and contained some additional inside information about the outcome of the EU referendum that the polls had missed, and they chose to slavishly follow them.
 (Kahneman; When they come together, the emotional, cognitive and social factors

 that support exagerated optimism are a heady brew.)